 Your doctor or radiographer may ask you to have small metal markers (fiducial markers) put in or near your tumour.
 This is common for prostate cancer.

 Your radiographers can then see the markers on x-rays and scans while you're having treatment.
 They act as a marker for the treatment area, and makes sure that the treatment is very accurate.
-Your radiographers will take either x-rays or scans every day before treatment if you this type of metal markers.
+Your radiographers will take either x-rays or scans every day before treatment if you have this type of metal marker.

 Possible effects of IGRT